awsdocs/amazon-ecs-developer-guide/doc_source/ECS_CLI_tutorial_fargate.md

 a06a6642-12c5-4006-b1d1-033994580605/wordpress  RUNNING  54.146.193.73:80->80/tcp  tutorial:9
 ```

 In the above example, you can see the `wordpress` container from your compose file, and also the IP address and port of the web server\.
 If you point your web browser at that address, you should see the WordPress installation wizard\.
-Also in the output is the `task-id` of the container\.
-Copy the task ID; you will use it in the next step\.
+Also in the output is the `task-id` value for the container\.
+Copy the task ID as you use it in the next step\.

 ## Step 7: View the Container Logs<a name="ECS_CLI_tutorial_fargate_view_running"></a>